 1993 Draft, Round 6 – Washington Redskins

 After being released by the Redskins for testing positive for steroids in 1995, Wycheck signed with the Houston Oilers, who were in the process of making the move to Nashville.
-As a Tennessee Titan, Wycheck became one of the franchise’s most popular players and one of only seven tight ends in NFL history to catch more than 500 passes.
+As a Tennessee Titan, Wycheck became one of the franchise’s most popular players and caught more than 500 passes.
 He also threw the “Music City Miracle” to Kevin Dyson in 2000.

 159. Jake Scott, S/KR, BC Lions